idrizarmin/GymFit/README.md

 ## Frontend (Flutter)

 The frontend of GymFit is implemented using Flutter.
-Follow the steps below to set up and run the backend:
+Follow the steps below to set up and run the frontend:

 1. Navigate to ...\SeminarskiGymFit\UI with File Explorer
 2. For Admin app open gymfit_admin in Visual Studio Code: